 But then Paul turns his eyes to the church in Rome.
 Now, the Roman Christians would not have seemed very glorious to the world around them.
 Not many of them were rich.
 Not many of them were powerful.
 They gathered together in small house churches, their lives a far cry from the glories of Rome around them, much less the glories of heaven.
-And yet, as Paul looks at these people, he sees earth crammed with heaven.
+And yet, as Paul looks at these people, he sees heaven on earth.